-Optimise your space with these clever small bathroom ideas | Ideal Home
+Small bathroom ideas – small bathroom decorating ideas – how to design

 If you have a small bathroom don't worry, we've got plenty of small bathroom ideas for you.
 No matter how compact your room, we have a chic design to fit your needs

+Looking for small bathroom ideas?
 A small bathroom can be stylish, practical and, with the right know-how, space-efficient.
 Make a small bathroom look infinitely bigger with neutral colours that run along the floor, up the walls and even continue onto the bath and loo.
 This will create a feeling of never ending space, rather than breaking up the bathroom into separate areas, which can make the room feel boxed in.

-Alternatively, add depth to a narrow bathroom with a feature wall.
-One block colour or exposed bricks work well.
-Don’t be afraid to try dark colours.
-They will add an elegant and opulent touch to a small bathroom.
-Bathroom storage is also essential for keeping clutter at bay.

 Consider adding a skylight, if possible, to open up your bathroom and create a light and airy space.
 White furnishings will help to bounce light around the room, meaning you can inject personality with a few interesting accessories.
 Lighting is key.
 Include task lighting next to mirrors and dimmable options in alcoves or behind a bath to create drama and mood.
 Make sure all light fittings have the correct IP rating for safe use in wet areas.

 There’s no need to keep a small bathroom plain and minimalist.
 If you love vintage style, then go for it.
-Clever storage will stop everything from feeling cluttered and maintain a feeling of space and sophistication.
+Clever storage will stop a small bathroom from feeling cluttered and maintain a feeling of space and sophistication.

-On the other end of the decorating spectrum are hotel-style bathrooms.
-Choose a chic black and white bathroom peppered with soft grey for a fresh and modern take on monochrome.
-Alternatively, a wet room could really open up a small bathroom and create a feeling of luxury and spa-like Zen in your home.

-Paper a cloakroom
+1. Wallpaper a cloakroom

 One of the best ways to disguise a small bathroom is to create interest and a striking wallpaper is ideal for this.
 If you have a bath or shower in the room (rather than it being a cloakroom), make sure you buy one that’s made specifically for bathrooms, which will cope with the damp, warm conditions.